-The Inaugural Hair Aid Global Cut-A-Thon is being run 26th May 2019.
+The Hair Aid Global Cut-A-Thon is being held on Sunday 29th March 2020.

-Hair Aid has registered this event a Guinness World Record attempt for "Most money raised for charity in 24 hours by haircuts".
+Hair Aid will be registering this event as a Guinness World Records attempt for "Most money raised for charity in 24 hours by haircuts".
 Hair Aid will be running this event every year as its major fundraiser!

 How does it work?

-The Inaugural 2019 Hair Aid Global Cut-A-Thon will be held in communities, towns and cities around the world.
+The 2020 Hair Aid Global Cut-A-Thon will be held in communities, towns and cities around the world.

 Hairdressers will come together as teams all around the world, find a salon or space to work from and cut hair for donations.